-This area demonstrates the typical structural organization of a forest.
+The area all around you demonstrates the typical structural organization of a forest.

-At your feet is a herbaceous layer of short, low-growing plants like wildflowers, ferns and grasses.
+At your feet is an herbaceous layer of short, low-growing plants like ferns and grasses.
 The shrub layer, about 5 to 10 feet high, is particularly obvious here, consisting primarily of a small, pretty tree called spicebush.
-Overhead, immature trees that are still growing in height form the subcanopy.
-The largest, most mature trees compose the canopy.
-These trees get plenty of direct sunlight on their upper leaves, which in turn cast a dense shade on the forest below.

 Learn more about Spicebush